American POW Escape

 Piper L-4 Plane

-RAF Aerial photo of the Allied P.O.W Camp (centre left), April 1945
+RAF Aerial photo of the German P.O.W Camp for Allied soldiers , April 1945

 George returned to the Camp with all the information safely stored in his head.
 He met Colonel Reybold, Allied Camp Commander, to request that he be permitted to escape with another officer.
 This was agreed and the officer selected was Ed Ed.
 A simplified plan was put into place, with Ed suggesting scaling the wall was to have the best chance of success.
 Lt Blacker, the only survivor of a C47 that was shot down near Bouley Bay three months earlier, suggested they could make a ladder using George’s crutches and a bent iron poker.
 A list of all the men at the camp was written on toilet paper and Colonel Reybold and Lt Blacker wrote letters to their families for the escapees to pass on.
 Just before dawn on the 7th of January Ed and George escaped over the wall & barbwire fence via the improvised ladder.
 Two dummy body shapes were left in their beds to fool the guards making regular checks.
 This worked very well and it was not until after 10 am the two were reported as missing.